-- The SMARTness of nutrition commitments
+The SMARTness of nutrition commitments

 As emphasised by the Global Nutrition Report (GNR), SMART (Specific, Measurable, Achievable, Relevant and Time-bound) nutrition commitments ensure focus and accountability in actions for nutrition.[1]
-The UN Decade of Action on Nutrition advocated that governments work with SMART goals to achieve effective, sustainable changes, and improve global nutrition targets initially by 2025,[2] recently extended to 2030.[3]
+The UN Decade of Action on Nutrition advocated that governments work with SMART goals to achieve effective, sustainable changes, and improve global nutrition targets initially by 2025,[2] extended to 2030.[3]
 The need for trackable SMART nutrition commitments has been long emphasised as critical to monitor and report on how they translate into impact,[4] and is increasingly being recognised as essential for accountability.[5]
-SMART criteria have been used for the qualification of commitments in other contexts,[6] yet their inclusion as a qualifying criterion in the context of nutrition, and in particular for commitments made in the Nutrition Year of Action, is novel.[7]
+SMART criteria have been used for the qualification of commitments in other contexts,[6] yet their inclusion as a qualifying criterion in the context of nutrition, and in particular for commitments made in the Nutrition Year of Action, was novel.[7]

-The key aim of the independent global Nutrition Accountability Framework (NAF) is to ensure that all nutrition commitments made in the Nutrition Year of Action and beyond are SMART.
+The key aim of the independent global Nutrition Accountability Framework (NAF) is to ensure that all nutrition commitments are SMART.
 This chapter provides an overview of the nutrition commitment qualification metrics, with a focus on defining and assessing SMARTness.

 The GNR scores the SMARTness of commitments and calculates that using the Nutrition Action SMARTness Index.
 You can read more about SMARTness scoring and the Nutrition Action SMARTness Index on other pages.

 Initially developed as a tool to formulate effective management goals,[8] SMART criteria are frequently and increasingly being used by decision-makers to help them identify what programmes hope to achieve.[9]
-The application of SMART criteria in the formulation of nutrition commitments ensures that the type of the commitments (such as financial, policy or impact), their goals and their expected outcomes are clearly articulated.
+The application of SMART criteria in the formulation of nutrition commitments ensures that the type of the commitments (such as financial, policy or impact), their aims and their expected outcomes are clearly articulated.
 This makes commitments easier to classify and monitor, and makes it possible to measure impact and demonstrate success.[10]

 Our approach to defining and assessing SMART nutrition commitments builds upon and expands our previous work (the 2016 Global Nutrition Report, previous N4G Commitment Registration Guide).
 To facilitate the formulation and assessment of SMART commitments, we have identified a set of commitment ingredients (defined as the individual characteristics that describe each of the SMART aspects), and mapped these to each of the five SMART aspects, as detailed in the sections that follow.
 These ingredients form the basis of the NAF Platform's Commitment Registration Form, and are captured by standardised data fields to ensure consistency and transparency in reporting (see A guide to the NAF Platform's Commitment Registration Form).